dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinUpNewServiceInstances/02_DeployService.md

 | 2147494146 | spark-cluster2 | pending |           | bigtop:spark/assembly/cluster | vpc-us-east-1 | 3       | 18:03:51 26/11/15 |
 +------------+----------------+---------+-----------+-------------------------------+---------------+---------+-------------------+
 ```
-Since no tasks have been run yet for 'spark-cluster2' teh cloun 'LAST RUN' has no value
+Since no tasks have been run yet for 'spark-cluster2' the column 'LAST RUN' has no value